 Towncentre Taupō is a member-based organisation which promotes Taupō's central business district as a safe and vibrant space.
-Its work is supported by Council via a targeted rate which is paid by more than 500.
-Towncentre Taupō members as part of their annual rates.
+Its work is supported by Council via a targeted rate which is paid by Towncentre Taupō members as part of their annual rates.